tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 Overview
 ========

-Tahoe provides a single executable named "``tahoe``", which can be used to create and manage client/server nodes, manipulate the filesystem, and perform several debugging/maintenance tasks.
+Tahoe-LAFS provides a single executable named "``tahoe``", which can be used to create and manage client/server nodes, manipulate the filesystem, and perform several debugging/maintenance tasks.

 This executable lives in the source tree at "``bin/tahoe``".
-Once you've done a build (by running "make"), ``bin/tahoe`` can be run in-place: if it discovers that it is being run from within a Tahoe source tree, it will modify sys.path as necessary to use all the source code and dependent libraries contained in that tree.
+Once you've done a build (by running "``make``" or "``python setup.py build``"), ``bin/tahoe`` can be run in-place: if it discovers that it is being run from within a Tahoe-LAFS source tree, it will modify ``sys.path`` as necessary to use all the source code and dependent libraries contained in that tree.

-If you've installed Tahoe (using "``make install``", or by installing a binary package), then the tahoe executable will be available somewhere else, perhaps in ``/usr/bin/tahoe``.
-In this case, it will use your platform's normal PYTHONPATH search paths to find the tahoe code and other libraries.
+If you've installed Tahoe-LAFS (using "``make install``" or "``python setup.py install``", or by installing a binary package), then the ``tahoe`` executable will be available somewhere else, perhaps in ``/usr/bin/tahoe``.
+In this case, it will use your platform's normal PYTHONPATH search path to find the Tahoe-LAFS code and other libraries.

 CLI Command Overview